matiasraviola/BaSP-A2022-Etapa-1/README.md

 We need to change the html to write the CSS code.
 In this part of the problem we recreate the aesthetics of the page that we designed in week #00 with Figma, only the landding page for a desktop.

 ### Week 03
+In this week, we add flexbox and media queries to make responsive our page and using github pages we can see the page online.

 Copyright © 2022 Radium Rocket.
 All right reserved